azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 The `on-open` object supports the following properties: `policy`, `message-type`, `body`, `file`, `delay`.
 Keep on reading to understand their usage, intent and behavior.

-#### policy (`required`)
+#### policy (`optional`)

 Defines the behavior of the server, when it sends events to the connected client using the defined event metadata.
+Defaults to `once`.
 Currently, the following five types of policies are supported:

 * `once`: the server sends an event _once only_
 * `push`: the server sends an event _in a periodic manner_.
 This property should be used together with the defined [delay](#delay-optional) property.
 The `stubby4j` server will keep continuously pushing events to the connected client.